VekLabs/veklabs.com/src/content/reports/production-design-location-styling-for-corporate-video-production-vek-labs-calgary-film-professionals.md

 ## 1. Balance and Symmetry

 A balanced frame naturally guides the viewer’s eye to the subject.
 Symmetry often feels polished and formal, while asymmetry can feel dynamic or relaxed.
 The key is intention—nothing in the frame should feel “accidental.”
+It is important to consider balance and overall weighting... and how it lends itself to your brands voice.
+Congruency comes from thoughtful planning.
+If you are in a rush, stop briefly and look at image on-camera.
+What can you do to balance the image further?

 <br>